algolia/hackcopter/README.md

 ## FAQ

-- I have to leave early what do I do?
+- "I have to leave early what do I do?"
 It's ok, pack your stuff bring it to the ballroom and use the best of your time to help your teammates and have your share of fun.

+- "Nothing is working THIS IS SHIT!"
+It's ok, come talk to us ask for help

 Any question, ask organizers and we will add the answers for everyone here iteratively.